day8/re-frame/README.md

 ## re-frame

-re-frame is a lightweight [reagent] framework for writing  [SPAs] using ClojureScript.
+re-frame is a tiny [reagent] framework for writing  [SPAs] using ClojureScript.

-It proposes a pattern for structuring an app, and provides a tiny library implementing one version of this pattern.
+It proposes a pattern for structuring an app, and provides a small library implementing one version of this pattern.

 In another context, re-frame might be called an MVC framework, except